mehadi8049/sr-depeloper-project-task/README.md

-## Implementing Real-Time Bidding (RTB) Banner Campaign Response
+## senior PHP Developer - Project Task

-It is a web application.
-The application has built with row PHP but It is look like a laravel Framework.
+It is a task.
+The has built with row PHP but It is look like a laravel Framework.

 ## Need for PHP Dependency
 ```sh